 Although LLCs have the most freedom to operate, they also need to follow some stricter guidelines.
 All LLCs must provide authorities with an annual financial return, make quarterly corporate tax payments, and submit annual financial statements.
 Foreign-owned companies may also undergo an audit.

-Benefits of the Myanmar Subsidiary Setup Process
+Benefits of Setting Up a Myanmar Subsidiary

 Although the Burmese subsidiary setup process can take weeks, months, or even a year, you do get to benefit from working in the country.
 Many companies decide to expand as an LLC because it gives them even more benefits.
 Your parent company will have limited liability from the subsidiary, which protects both structures and gives them a degree of independence.